 So whether you’re a healthcare provider or planning to work as a lifeguard, firefighter, or police, you can prove to your employers that you have the right training required to improve patient outcomes.

 How BLS Recertification Works

 Once you receive your BLS certification, know that it’s only valid for up to 2 years.

 As such, you need to undergo BLS recertification courses in order to refresh your memory, update your skills, and extend your certification for another two years.
 You are qualified for recertification if your credentials are still valid or within 30 days of expiration.

 Fortunately, BLS recertification is easy.
 You only need to register for a review course, which is available in most CPR BLS providers.

 Medical emergencies can happen anytime.
 That’s why you need to be equipped with the right knowledge and skills in performing life-saving techniques such as BLS.
 Specially made for public health professionals, hospital providers, and other personnel working to prevent life-threatening situations, BLS certification can help you gain confidence, prevent brain damage, and ultimately save a life.

-In American Health Care Academy, our mission is to help prepare individuals to save lives.
-We aim to provide comprehensive, cost-effective and easy-to-understand online BLS training in addition to CPR and First-Aid courses.
+At the American Health Care Academy, our mission is to help prepare individuals to save lives.
+We aim to provide comprehensive, cost-effective, and easy-to-understand online BLS training in addition to CPR and First-Aid courses.
 Save a life today by enrolling in our online courses and get 100% of your money back if the certification is not accepted.